GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 </table>
 <br>

 The FIDO Alliance is supporting a new capability which is called a passkey.
-A passkey is a term similar to a "password" but to describe a FIDO-generated key pair.
+A passkey is a colloquial term to describe a FIDO-generated key pair.
+At the time of this writing, passkeys are a public-focused solution where the passkey can be shared across devices and with other people.
 This is an evolving capability so will not be discussed further.
+Using FIDO2 does not mean you're using a passkey.
 For more information on passkeys, see this [FIDO Alliance white paper](https://fidoalliance.org/passkeys/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} and [Auth0 blog post](https://auth0.com/blog/our-take-on-passkeys/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.

 <div class="usa-alert usa-alert--info">
   <div class="usa-alert__body">